iWebster28/amd-innovation-showcase-2022/readme.md

   - [x] Could grab window of interest first (can be on non-primary monitor), just need to specify title name
     - [x] Then decide which monitor it is on.
     - [x] Try to use python-MSS to list monitors.
-    - [ ] Allow user to select a specific monitor, or select application, then infer which monitor it is on.
   - [x] Grab entire screen first
     - [ ] Decide which region(s) of interest to capture (ones that has the most info change as video progresses.)